 The choices you make are always the right ones in the moment

 Have you ever had an “I regret that choice” moment?
 You beat yourself up for being stupid and you make yourself feel terrible.
 All of us have made bad choices in the past and you’ll make more bad choices in the future.
 But you’ll never know it’s a bad choice until after it’s made.
+Do you know regret is pointless?

 It’s easy to make mistakes in business.
 But it’s not your mistakes which threaten your success.
 Mistakes are inevitable.
 There’s no point having regrets.
 What matters is how quickly you resolve the mistakes and what you learn to avoid the same mistakes in the future.